-- 1 Running (ostatnio stało się popularne) in Poland. - 2 I wasn't able to compete with the others, so I (zrezygnowałam). - 3 The athlete (a) (odpadt z) the marathon long before the race finished. - 4 Charlie (rozgrzewał się) for an hour when it started to rain. - 5 When Jessica realised that she (zostaje w tyle), she sped up and overtook the runner in front.
+- 1 Running has recently caught on (ostatnio stało się popularne) in Poland. - 2 I wasn't able to compete with the others, so I gave up (zrezygnowałam). - 3 The athlete had dropped out of (odpadf z) the marathon long before the race finished. - 4 Charlie had been warming up (rozgrzewał się) for an hour when it started to rain. - 5 When Jessica realised that she was falling behind (zostaje w tyle), she sped up and overtook the runner in front.